shesek/spark-wallet/README.md

 To use your own TLS key and certificate, put your `key.pem` and `cert.pem` files in the `--tls-path` directory.

 To disable TLS and start a plaintext HTTP server instead, set `--no-tls`.
+Note that without TLS, Chrome will not allow camera access (for QR scanning).

 ### Add as Trusted Certificate to Android